 10. Track Specific Fundraising Metrics

-For every fundraising campaign, choose specific KPIs to track that report progress towards your nonprofit fundraising goals.
+For every fundraising campaign, choose specific KPIs to track that report progress towards your nonprofit fundraising goal.
 For instance, if one of your goals is to acquire 200 new donors, evaluate your numbers throughout your campaign to determine your nonprofit's success.

 Some effective metrics to track include: